Moussa Sow: Fenerbahçe

 On 27 January 2012, Fenerbahçe acquired Sow for €10 million.
 He signed a 4.5-year contract which would have kept him at the club until the end of 2015–16 season.
 Sow made his debut against local rivals Beşiktaş on 5 February 2012, scoring a goal in the second minute of injury time.
 On 18 March he scored the first goal of the derby match with a bicycle kick against Galatasaray.
 He continued his good run of form by scoring a late equaliser against Kayserispor to earn a draw for his team in quarter-finals of the Turkish Cup on 12 April 2012, helping his team to reach the semi-finals through a penalty shoot-out.
 Sow also scored the second goal for his team against rivals Trabzonspor on 15 April 2012.
 Over the course of the 2011–12 season Sow played 12 league matches and scored 7 goals.
 Sow earned his first trophy with Fener in the Turkish Cup final on 16 May as the club ripped apart Bursaspor by a score of 4–0.

 In the 2012–13 season Sow scored 13 goals in 22 league matches and three goals in European matches.
 On 3 March 2013, he scored twice against Beşiktaş followed by a goal each in the following league matches, a 4–1 victory against Bursaspor and a 2–1 win against.
 Antalyaspor.
 On 22 May 2013, he scored the solitary goal as Fenerbahçe defeated Trabzonspor to secure the club's second straight 2012–13 Turkish Cup, consolation for falling short to city rivals Galatasaray in the league campaign.
 On 21 September 2013, Fenerbahçe were victorious in a 4–0 win against Elazığspor while Sow completed his first hat-trick for the club during this match.
 Sow cried after leaving Fenerbahçe and stated that he will forever be only a Fenerbahçe fan.

 Al Ahli

 On 29 August 2015, Al Ahli acquired Sow for €16 million.

 Return to Fenerbahçe on loan

 On 31 August 2016, Sow wanted to return to Fenerbahçe and returned to Fenerbahçe on a season long loan deal from Al Ahli.
 In November 2016, Fenerbahçe began selling shirts with Sow's name and number turned upside as tribute to his repeated times of his amazing bicycle kick goals, the latter of whom he scored a hat-trick against.
 On 8 December 2016, Sow scored another bicycle kick, this time in the UEFA Europa League in a 1–0 away victory against Feyenoord.

-Loan to Bursaspor
+Bursaspor (loan)

 In January 2018, Sow joined Bursaspor on loan from Al Ahli until the end of 2017–18 season.